AdobeDocs/experience-manager-64.sv-SE/help/sites-deploying/mssl-replication.md

 ---
 title: Replikering med ömsesidig SSL
-seo-title: Replikering med ömsesidig SSL
+seo-title: Replicating Using Mutual SSL
-description: 'Lär dig konfigurera AEM så att en replikeringsagent på författarinstansen använder gemensam SSL (MSSL) för att ansluta till publiceringsinstansen.
-Med MSSL använder replikeringsagenten och HTTP-tjänsten på publiceringsinstansen certifikat för att autentisera varandra. '
+description: Lär dig konfigurera AEM så att en replikeringsagent på författarinstansen använder gemensam SSL (MSSL) för att ansluta till publiceringsinstansen.
+Med MSSL använder replikeringsagenten och HTTP-tjänsten på publiceringsinstansen certifikat för att autentisera varandra.
-seo-description: 'Lär dig konfigurera AEM så att en replikeringsagent på författarinstansen använder gemensam SSL (MSSL) för att ansluta till publiceringsinstansen.
-Med MSSL använder replikeringsagenten och HTTP-tjänsten på publiceringsinstansen certifikat för att autentisera varandra. '
+seo-description: Learn how to configure AEM so that a replication agent on the author instance uses mutual SSL (MSSL) to connect with the publish instance.
+Using MSSL, the replication agent and the HTTP service on the publish instance use certificates to authenticate each other.
 uuid: f4bc5e61-a58c-4fd2-9a24-b31e0c032c15
 contentOwner: User
 products: SG_EXPERIENCEMANAGER/6.4/SITES